Vaub/VincentAube.net/content/articles/01-fsharp-osx.md

 ## Why F# ?
-I decided to try to use F# when deciding to learn a functional language.
-F# seemed to me like a user-friendly OCaml with better tooling, ecosystem and documentation.
+I started to use F# when deciding to learn a functional language.
+It seemed to be a "more" user-friendly OCaml with better tooling, ecosystem and documentation.

-The argument could also be made that .NET is tied to Microsoft, but F# seems to be mostly driven by its community with awesome projects.
+The argument could also be made that .NET is tied to Microsoft, but F# seems to be mostly driven by its community with awesome projects!

 ## Setup